Scuba diving Barbados; where to dive and what it’s like

 You’ll see plenty of Blue Headed Wrasse and Creole Wrasse, plus many other coral reef fish.
 These include Hogfish, Brown Chromis, Squirrelfish and Hamlets.
 But then you may also see rays and turtles too.

-7. Barracuda Junction
+7. Barbados Barracuda Junction dive site

 Barracuda Junction reef lives up to it’s name, so you can expect to see schools of barracudas swimming around the reef.